xcdl/xcdl.github.io-source/pages/work/preprocessor.md

 ## Inspiration

-Although there are many other preprocessing solutions, none that I know meets the requirements.
+Although there are many other similar solutions, none that I know meets the requirements.

 ### Jekyll